-Condo directors play a critical role in making sure that the condo corporation is well run and in maintaining a strong condominium community.
-A condo board is responsible for providing good governance for the corporation, and fostering a positive community culture.
-Each condominium is a unique community that is made up of people from different walks of life, with a range of backgrounds, beliefs, interests and perspectives.
+Condominium directors play a critical role in making sure that the condo corporation and its structures are well managed and maintained.
+A condo board operates on behalf of all owners in the condominium and is responsible for providing good governance for the corporation, and fostering a positive community culture.

 Given this important role, as of November 1, 2017, the Condominium Act, 1998 (“the Act”) requires that all condominium board directors complete designated training courses within a certain timeframe.
 The Condominium Authority of Ontario (CAO) is responsible for designating the training courses that directors must complete.
 The training is available to everyone, free of charge, and covers topics including director responsibilities and obligations.

 Feedback from the CAO’s director training pilot was very positive, with the majority of pilot survey respondents saying the content was easy to understand and valuable.
 The CAO encourages condominium directors to complete a survey at the end of the training program to help us continue to make improvements to meet their needs.